Overview

 {% endblock content %}

-As done by index.html, blog.html extends base.html, but this time we want to list the blog posts.
-The title we set in the _index.md file above is available to us as {{ section.title }}.
-In the list below the title, we loop through all the pages in our section (blog directory) and output the page title and URL using {{ page.title }} and {{ page.permalink | safe }}, respectively.
+As done by index.html, blog.html extends base.html, but in this template we want to list the blog posts.
+Here we also see expressions such as {{ section.[...] }} and {{ page.[...] }} which will be replaced with values from our content when zola combines content with this template to render a page.
+In the list below the header, we loop through all the pages in our section (blog directory; more on this when we create content) and output each page title and URL using {{ page.title }} and {{ page.permalink | safe }}, respectively.
 We use the | safe filter because the permalink doesn't need to be HTML escaped (escaping would cause / to render as &#x2F;).

 {% extends "base.html" %}